EricZinda/Perplexity/backlog.md

   - Theory: Put a quantifier in front of the whole tree?
   - sstring can use MRS generation even in non-default meaning_at_index cases if nothing will contribute english to it

-- We need a way to pluralize the noun phrase "files in a folder" properly We can do it with MRS Generation if we can get the MRS for it
-    - Generate the MRS that round trips
-    - Replace the BODY with unknown(x)

 - Will usability: error_priority_function should have a perplexity default that is not "no prioritization".
 Should at least deprioritize "I don't know word x"
 - CARG arguments for things like "polite": "please, could I have a table" in the MRS the argument is first, but in the tree it is last
   - same thing for card(e,x,c) becoming card(c,e,x)